 Overview of insurance in Qatar

 Insurance is a fast-growing industry in Qatar.
-Annual premiums are valued at around $3 billion, which is around 5% of the market share in the Middle East and North Africa (MENA) region.
+Annual premiums are valued at around US$3 billion, which is around 5% of the market share in the Middle East and North Africa (MENA) region.
 Compared to many places, however, the penetration rate is modest; currently below 2%, compared with an average of 8.9% among OECD nations.

 The Qatar Central Bank (QCB) and the Qatar Financial Centre Regulatory Authority (QFCRA) both regulate insurance in Qatar.
 In 2016, the government introduced new rules to harmonize regulation of the sector.